MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Once you have identified one or more applications or workload identities as either malicious or compromised, you may not immediately want to roll the credentials for this application, nor you want to immediately delete the application.
 It is highly recommended, that you follow the best practice guidance for [incident response](incident-response-process.md).

 >[!Important]
->Before you perform the following step, you need to assess the business impact of disabling an application.
-Your organization must weigh up the security impact and the business impact of disabling an application.
+>Before you perform the following step, your organization must weigh up the security impact and the business impact of disabling an application.
 If the business impact of disabling an application is too great, then consider preparing and moving to the Recovery stage of this process.

 ### Disable compromised application

 A typical containment strategy involves the disabling of sign-ins to the application identified, to give your incident response team or the affected business unit time to evaluate the impact of deletion or key rolling.
+If your investigation leads you to believe that administrator account credentials have also been compromised, this type of activity should be coordinated with an eviction event to ensure that all routes to accessing the tenant are cut off simultaneously.

 :::image type="content" source="./media/compromised-malicious-apps/DisabledAppExample.png" alt-text="Toggle to disable users to sign-in":::